-These pieces are the same body and fired at the same temperature.
-The original glaze was found on the internet, and is popular.
-Materials within it are "farting" as the glaze is melting (they have a high LOI and the calculated LOI of the glaze as a whole is 15%).
-Unless it is applied very thinly this is the fired result (at cone 03): tons of micro-bubbles.
-And it is crazing.
-Using my account at insight-live.com I was able to source the B2O3 and MgO from a frit (actually two frits) and reduce the thermal expansion at the same time.
-As you can see, the product is a dazzling ultra clear (thick or thin) that fits perfect (it survives a 300F-to-ice-water IWCT test).
+These pieces are fired at the same temperature.
+The glaze on the left is a popular recipe found online, Worthington Clear (our code number G2931).
+The Gerstley Borate in it is "farting" as the glaze is melting (the calculated LOI of the glaze as a whole is 15% mainly from that one material).
+Unless applied very thinly tons of micro-bubbles appear (this example is fired to cone 03).
+And strange, it is crazing badly also despite the low calculated thermal expansion.
+Using my account at insight-live.com I was able to source the B2O3 and MgO from a frit (actually two frits) to create the G2931K recipe.
+Although the thermal expansion calculates higher it is strangely fitting better (albeit not firing as white).
+As you can see, the new fritted glaze is very glassy and clear (thick or thin).

 Loss on Ignition is a number that appears on the data sheets of ceramic materials.
 It refers to the amount of weight the material loses as it decomposes to release water vapor and various gases during firing.

 Remove Gerstley Borate and Improve a Popular Cone 6 Clear Glaze

 How I found a ceramic glaze recipe on Facebook, substituted a frit for the Gerstley Borate, added the extra SiO2 it needed and got a fabulous more durable cone 6 clear.

 Getting Frustrated With a 55% Gerstley Borate Glaze

 I show you why people love/hate this material and how I substituted it for Ulexite in this crazy recipe to make a far easier-to-use slurry that fires identical.

 Use Insight-live to substitute materials in a recipe